Dickey Fuller Test of Stationarity

 Dickey Fuller test with drift and deterministic trend

 If the coefficient associated with the trend (t) is significant, then this equation should be used for hypothesis testing.
-The interpretation of the test remains the same.
-The coefficient “α” must be negative and significant for stationarity.
+Still, the interpretation of the test remains the same.
+That is, the coefficient “α” must be negative and significant for stationarity.

 Dickey Fuller Test with only drift